Driver safety is a top priority for many people these days, and rightly so.

 - The impact CBD has on driving

-Many people these days take CBD oil for anxiety or concentration which can help some drivers – but do you know the CBD oil and driving rules in the UK?
+Many people these days take CBD oil for general wellness or concentration which can help some drivers – but do you know the CBD oil and driving rules in the UK?

 Accordingly, authorities have imposed strict restrictions on driving while under the influence of not only alcohol, but also drugs.